SPARQL-Anything/fxbgp/EXPERIMENTS.md

 The bgp is not satisfiable.

-The bgp has 3 number of triples
+The bgp has 3 triples
 ```
 ?q ?r ?o
 ?a ?b ?c